Imago

 ADVERTISEMENT

 USC and Notre Dame have gone toe-to-toe every year since 1926, except twice.
 That is outside of the pandemic-shortened 2020 season, and a brief World War II pause in the 1940s.
 That’s why Riley’s program pulling the plug now feels like a gut punch.
-After all, the fans and the legends like Keyshawn Johnson grew up living for this rivalry.
+After all, the fans and the legends like Keyshawn Johnson grew up on this rivalry.

 Then the playoff calculus comes into play.
 The Trojans were hovering on the edge before Oregon.
 But the Illinois loss may have done the most damage, regardless of the loss count.
 Falling to Notre Dame only complicated matters, as the Irish would’ve had the edge in any head-to-head comparison.